llatinov/hybrid-rag-query-system/README.md

 1. **Input:** The system accepts a natural language question from the user.
 2. **Outputs:** The system synthesizes the information and generates a coherent, natural language answer to the user's original question.

+## Usage

+1. Set OpenAI API key: `export OPENAI_API_KEY='your_api_key_here'`
+2. Extract the data: `python data/prepare_data.py`

+## Data

+- [Northwind-SQLite3](https://github.com/jpwhite3/northwind-SQLite3) - an excellent tutorial schema for a small-business ERP, with customers, orders, inventory, purchasing, suppliers, shipping, employees, and single-entry accounting.

+## Implementation details

+Explain your design choices, the logic for query understanding and decomposition, data retrieval, result combination, and answer synthesis.
+Explain the challenges you encountered while building this system from scratch, particularly in the absence of high-level frameworks.

+### Data preparation

+- Northwind database is processed on application initialization
+- SQL schema is created and OpenAI API is called to describe the SQL schema
+- The resulting metadata and save this to a JSON file conforming to predefined with JSON schema
+- Tables metadata is extracted out of the full metadata in order to reduce the context window
+- TODO - split the tables data into smaller files and make tables metadata to refer to those files, this is for further optimization of the context

 ## Implementation steps

 ### 1. Find research articles